 Dr. Jessica Olson has been with GVAH since 2018 and has been a great asset to our team.
 She earned her doctoral degree from Colorado State University.
 Prior to obtaining her doctorate, she received a bachelor’s degree in animal science from North Dakota State University as an undergrad.
 Dr. Jessie also gained industry experience as an associate veterinarian at the Devils Lake Animal Clinic.

-Outside of the office, Dr. Jessie and her husband, Mitch, enjoy hiking and watching football games.
-They are devoted parents to daughter, Waylyn and son, Lincoln as well as proud owners of two dogs, Bella & Bailey, two horses, Gringo & Luke and one mini mule, Bunny.
+Outside of the office, Dr. Jessie and her husband, Mitch, are devoted parents to daughter, Waylyn and son, Lincoln as well as proud owners of two dogs, Bella & Bailey, two horses, Gringo & Luke and one mini mule, Bunny.

 Dr. Dan Burchill joined the Grand Valley Animal Hospital team in 2014.
 He specializes in orthopedic and soft tissue procedures; using surgical and nonsurgical means to treat musculoskeletal trauma, sports injuries, degenerative diseases, infections, tumors, and congenital disorders.